retifrav/scraps/Git/git.md

 Copy contents of `id_rsa_github_yourname.pub` and save it to your [GitHub account](https://github.com/settings/keys).

-Add the key to keychain and test it:
+Now add the key to keychain and test it:

 ``` bash
 ssh-add ~/.ssh/id_rsa_github_yourname